-Co-Founder & Research Director
+Co-Founder & Research Fellow

 Jamie has a History degree from Oxford University and a Postgraduate Certificate in Education from Nottingham University.
 Dedicated to reducing animal suffering, he has volunteered for a variety of effective animal advocacy organisations, including Faunalytics, The Humane League and the Good Food Institute.
 He is also working to grow the effective altruism movement by managing the local group Effective Animal Altruism London.